ReScience/MLRC/README.md

 ### Step 2: Organize your latex code

-Now we need to organize your contents a bit so as to make life easier for the editors!
+Now we need to organize your contents a bit so as to make life easier for the editors! (:bulb: When setting up the folder in Step 1, we already add boilerplate for the following steps to help you understand the import process.)

 - Add the latex content of your paper in the `openreview` folder of your paper citekey.
 (You can check your correct folder from [accepted.bib](/2021/accepted.bib))
 - Use the `packages.tex` in your `openreview` folder to add all your import lines in Latex. ([Reference](https://github.com/ReScience/NeurIPS-2019/blob/master/ferlesReZeroShotKnowledge/openreview/packages.tex)).
 Import this file in your main tex file.